 Feel Good Feb

-The annual Feel Good Feb initiative, which encourages and inspires people to initiate random acts of kindness for their fellow community members throughout the month of February;
+The annual Feel Good Feb initiative encouraged and inspired people living in the Pilbara to initiate random acts of kindness for their fellow community members throughout the month of February.

-The popular PhotoVoice Project challenges people to capture photos in line with the Act-Belong-Commit mentally healthy message, as well as what it means to live in the Pilbara.
+The popular PhotoVoice Project challenged people to capture photos in line with the Act-Belong-Commit mentally healthy message, as well as what it meant to live in the Pilbara.

 Previous Winner of PhotoVoice Competition

 “The PhotoVoice competition provided me with an opportunity to further develop my own photography skills whilst meeting likeminded people; however, I found that by introducing my son to the PhotoVoice competition and workshops, I was able to watch his confidence and interest in photography grow.
 The only problem I have now is that I think he is taking better photos than me!”

 - Anthony Veder, 2017

 To find out more about the Pilbara Capacity Building Program and how it can be tailored to your community, contact Mentally Healthy WA.